 Section 16(a) requires directors, executive officers and holders of more than 10% of an equity security registered pursuant to Section 12 of the Exchange Act of 1934 to file various reports with the SEC.

-To the Company's knowledge, based solely on our review of the Section 16 reports furnished to us in 2011, we believe all reports required pursuant to Section 16(a) were filed on a timely basis except for the following: (i) we asked Robert Taggart, our former Executive Vice President - National Sales, to begin filing Section 16 reports on September 7, 2011.
-Despite repeated requests and reminders, Mr. Taggart did not file his Form 3 until December 12, 2011; and (ii) Mr. Taggart failed to file a Form 4 for his sale of approximately 90,000 shares of our common stock on or about December 16, 2011 despite our request for him to do so.
+To the Company's knowledge, based solely on our review of the Section 16 reports furnished to us in 2012, we believe all reports required pursuant to Section 16(a) were filed on a timely basis except for the following: Guy Cook, John Gandolfo, Darrel Holmes and Nick Navarro filed one Form 4 four days late due to administrative oversight.